-Basically, you wear wet socks under thick wool socks to bed.
-Probably the weirdest way to ever reduce a fever, but I can see how this idea is basically the same as a wet washcloth.
+Basically, you put wet socks on your child’s feet under thick wool socks to bed.
+This is the weirdest way I’ve heard to reduce a fever, but I can see how this idea is basically the same as a wet washcloth.
 It helps to lower the body’s temperature, which is what will help reduce the fever eventually.

 Drink lots of water

 Something you’ll notice with fevers is that they are easy to reduce when you’re drinking lots of fluid.
 The problem is trying to get a young child to drink a ton of fluids.
-Sometimes adults don’t even want to drink adequate fluids when they are under the weather.
+Sometimes adults, like me, don’t want to drink anything when they are under the weather.
 If you can get your kiddo to drink lots of water, this will help to reduce their fever.

 Lots of warm goodies

-When I think of reducing a fever, the last thing I would think of is warm stuff.
-However, things like soups and bone broth are both miracle workers in the fever reducing department.
+When I think of reducing fever, the last thing I would think of is warm stuff.
+However, things like soups and bone broth are both miracle workers in the fever-reducing department and provide necessary nutrients.